yoshidayasutaka/mcp/src/terraform-mcp-server/awslabs/terraform_mcp_server/static/TERRAFORM_WORKFLOW_GUIDE.md

         - Resources
             - *terraform_development_workflow* to consult this guide and to use it to ensure you're following the development workflow correctly
             - *terraform_aws_best_practices* for AWS best practices about security, code base structure and organization, AWS Provider version management, and usage of community modules
+            - *terragrunt_aws_best_practices* for AWS best practices about security, code base structure and organization, AWS Provider version management, and usage of community modules
             - *terraform_awscc_provider_resources_listing* for available AWS Cloud Control API resources
             - *terraform_aws_provider_resources_listing* for available AWS resources
         - Tools